 The Net Transfer Capacity (NTC) between the Estonian and Latvian systems will continue to be distributed for allocation.
-At the same time, FTR (299 MW on annual, 50-100 MW on quarterly and 149-150 MW on a monthly basis) is sold at an auction with the obligation to sell them back to the TSOs.
+At the same time, FTR (300 MW on annual, 49-100 MW on quarterly and 149-151 MW on a monthly basis) is sold at an auction with the obligation to sell them back to the TSOs.
 For the repurchased capacity, the TSOs will pay to the holders of FTR a fee equivalent to the price difference of the NP Estonian and Latvian price zone in the corresponding period.
 The FTR auctions from the year 2019 are organized by Joint Allocation Office (hereinafter - JAO).
 On 1 October 2018, JAO became the Single Allocation Platform (SAP) for all European TSOs that operate in accordance with EU legislation, since it is able to implement and fulfill all regulatory obligations and requirements.
 The auctions in the SAP doubled the number of the participants and increased competition for volume offered by TSOs.

-The total amount of Latvia's interconnection capacity in 2020 was 2,113 MW for export and 1,684 MW for import.
-In 2020, the total amount of incoming energy was 1,629 GWh, outgoing energy was 3,493 GWh, and the amount of transit was 2,982 GWh.
+The total amount of Latvia's interconnection capacity in 2021 was 2,113 MW for export and 1,684 MW for import.
+In 2021, the total amount of incoming energy was 1,629 GWh, outgoing energy was 3,493 GWh, and the amount of transit was 2,982 GWh.

-On 10 July 2020 Baltic NRAs received from Baltic TSOs proposal for the establishment of regional coordination center according to Article 35(1) of Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity.
-The Regulator, in cooperation with the other Baltic NRAs and ACER as well as Baltic TSOs continues to work on the approval of the proposal in 2021.
+On 16 December 2021 Regulator approved the Baltic TSOs' proposal for the establishment of the Baltic Regional Coordination Centre according to Article 35(1) of Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity.
+The proposal stipulates that the seat of the Baltic Regional Coordination Center is Tallinn, Estonia.
+The highest governing body of the Baltic Regional Coordination Center is the shareholders' meeting.
+The shareholders of the Baltic Regional Coordination Center are Elering AS, JSC "Augstsprieguma tīkls" AS and Litgrid AB.